onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 Unluckily plugins are (in my experience) not pleasant to implement, it is hard to find any that are truly helpful, and they pretty much never play nicely with other plugins.
 Finally, plugins don't know anything about your context, so like SO and ChatGPT, the likelihood that they will help you for *your* problem is slim.

+The key issue is that software is so *contextual* that it is not possible to predict the specific questions that will arise in developing and evolving it.
+As a consequence, generic tools and plugins will always fail to be useful at some point.
+Instead, we need to be able to cheaply and quickly build or adapt tools to answers our specific, contextual questions.

 ---
 # Moldable development